mehmetccom/productdb/README.md

 ![Holistic View](/images/holistic-view-21-07-2022.jpg)

+Let me briefly explain how CI/CD works;

+* Developer commits and pushes changes to GitHub
+* A GitHub webhook executes and it does an HTTP post to Jenkins server
+* Jenkins server starts the corresponding pipeline when it gets triggered by GitHub webhook
+* Jenkins pipeline executes the first stage
+* First stage in the pipeline automatically gets source code from GitHub (Declarative Checkout SCM)
+* Then stages Test, Undeploy, Docker Image Build and Deploy gets executed automatically
+* Docker Daemon on Ubuntu Linux runs the Python Flask web application
+* Python Flask web application servers on port 5000 to users' web browsers

 ### CI/CD with Jenkins ###

 Docker image is being created by Jenkins by a pipeline that it gets the source